How to Wire a Ductless Mini-Split: An Electrician’s Guide

 How is a ductless air conditioner installation different from a central air conditioning unit?

 A ductless air conditioner installation differs primarily in its use of a separate, low-voltage mini split communication wire between the indoor and outdoor units for control functions.
-Central systems often have this integrated at the thermostat.
+Central systems often have that integrated at the thermostat.
 Additionally, the service disconnect requirements are just as strict, but the physical connection often uses a flexible electrical whip for AC to a smaller outdoor condenser unit wiring terminal block.

 Where can I find the correct wiring specifications for the installation of mini split air conditioner?